grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Ten minutes later another ping echoed through the hull, piercing through the quiet drone of the slowly-moving _Prospect_.
 Hemi quoted the distance and direction of the ping source to the control room.
 Percy ground her teeth.
 She willed the pursuers to get lost in the storm that still raged above.

 The ping prompted Gregory to speak up again, "Captain Percy, don't you think we should try talking them into _not_ shooting at us?
 Someone over there must be a reasonable person and realize we are an unarmed cargo sub."
-[//]: # (2k words from last EDIT point)

 "The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection," said Percy.
 "We aren't going to pass any inspections with our current cargo.
 And something tells me those guys aren't going be open to a bribe either..."
 She trailed off.
 "Besides, they are out of ship-to-ship range now -- probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.

 They settled into an extremely low-speed chase.
-The _Prospect_ quietly hummed along through the deep, beyond the depth in which it was designed to operate, under 230 meters of water.
+The _Prospect_ quietly hummed along through the deep -- beyond the depth in which it was designed to operate -- under 230 meters of water.
 The pursuing sub stayed closer to the surface but maintained the same distance behind them.
 The night was dragging on.
 With the glow of the red lights and the pervading and unchanging hum from the electric motors it did not take long for their fears to subside, to be replaced with sleepy routine.

-But every 15 minutes, like a grating and persistent alarm, another echoing ping broke through the silence.
+But every 15 minutes, like a grating and persistent alarm, another reverberating ping broke through the silence.
 Each ping was always followed immediately after by Hemi's report from the sonar compartment that the pursuing submarine was maintaining nearly the exact same distance behind them.
-This he could, and did, tell them with great precision.
+This he could, and did, tell Captain Percy with great precision.

 Each new ping reset their anxiety.
-And their eyes would tear up and their hands would start shaking again.
+The eyes of the men at the controls would tear up and their hands would start shaking.
 The only relief was the passing of time, but that led inevitably towards the next alarm-ringing ping, and the cycle would start all over again.

 [//]: # (middle of night: night 3, run to Stilt City) And the cycle repeated itself without change for hours.
 The storm continued to spin above them, and their ears rang from the pings and from the silence between them.

 Cassandra showed back up in the sonar compartment, unable to sleep for the pings, and offered to sit at the sonar station again.
 When Hemi climbed into the control room, Percy had him relieve Gregory at the throttle controls and sent Gregory to make them a very late dinner.

+[//]: # (----- invisible character break)

 [//]: # (### late dinner; Owen realizes the sub commander is after him)

 Half an hour later Gregory's voice came over the PA saying food was ready.
 Captain Percy suggested Bastian and Cassandra should eat first, but Cassandra preferred to stay at sonar.
-Bastian offered to bring a plate of food up to her and sit at the sub controls himself while he ate.
+Bastian offered to bring a plate of food up to her and sit at the sub controls while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

 Percy held Bastian's bowl of food while he climbed the ladder to the control room.
 She realized how hungry she was as the smell wafted up to her nostrils.